 Keypad

 The user interacts with the device through a custom keypad.
-The keypad has a custom PCB with four Cherry MX keys.
-The board has QWIIC connections and is powered by an ATTiny84 microcontroller.
+The keypad is composed of a custom PCB with four Cherry MX keys.
+The board has I2C connections and is powered by an ATTiny84 microcontroller.

 Display

-A 1.91″ Color OLED display is used to interface with the user.
-A custom backpack PCB was created to translate the 20 pin header to an SPI connection and expose a reset button.
+An off-the-shelf 1.91″ Color OLED display is used to interface with the user.
+A custom backpack PCB adapts the 20 pin header to an SPI connection and exposes a reset button.